ga4gh/data-security/AAI/AAIConnectProfile.md

     1. When presented with a valid access token, the /userinfo endpoint MUST return claims in the specified [User Info Format](#claims-sent-to-data-holder-by-a-broker-via-userinfo) using either an `application/json` or `application/jwt` encoding.

-    2. MAY implement the [OIDC claims request parameter](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter) on /userinfo to subset which claim information will be returned.
-If the Broker does not support the OIDC claims request parameter, then the Broker MUST NOT include claims_parameter_supported in the discovery service and all claims for the provided scopes eligible for release to the requestor MUST be returned.
+    2. The Broker MUST include the claims_parameter_supported in the discovery service to indicate whether or not the Broker supports the [OIDC claims request parameter](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter) on /userinfo to subset which claim information will be returned.
+If the Broker does not support the OIDC claims request parameter, then all claims for the provided scopes eligible for release to the requestor MUST be returned.

+4. Broker MUST provide protection againt attacks as outlined in [RFC 6819](https://tools.ietf.org/html/rfc6819).

 #### Conformance for Claim Clearinghouses (consuming Access Tokens to give access to data)